junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 If he says it with enough confidence, he can convince himself too, isn't it?

+"Then how long?"
 Sam pulls a mocking smile.
-"You don't believe it."
+"You don't even believe it yourself."

-Dean breaks the gaze.
-"What?
-So you think Cas might just dump us in here?
-In the middle of wild west, dirty and germy, right about the time before Civil War?"
+Dean breaks the gaze, impatient.
+"So what?
+You think Cas's gonna just dump us in here?
+In the middle of the wild, right on the edge of the Civil War?"

 "Thought you'd like that," Sam says, easing around, grabbing a chair to sit down.
 "Isn't it your dream life?
-Living like a cowboy?"
+Since like six?"

 Dean is muted for a second, frowning at him.
 "What?
-No, yeah, I mean -- not like this!"
+No!
+Yeah?
+I mean -- not like this!"

 He trails off, giving their surrounding a quick look around.
-The bars, the sheriff's desk and chair, the walls with peeling paper, some random jacket and whip or something scattering around.
+The bars, the officer's wooden desk, a couple chairs, the walls with peeling paper, some random jacket and whip or something scattering around.
 The air smells dust and horse.

 "Not like this."
-He says again, going back to check the drawers under the desk.
+He lands on it, going back to check the drawers under the desk.
 "Cas will come, I assure you.
 Just give him a bit time.
 He'll come.
 He always do."

 "What if he can't?
 What if something happened to him, and he's... he's too weak to time travel, or even dead?"

 "Don't say that!"
 Dean snaps, jerking his head from behind the desk, glaring at his brother.
 "Nothing's gonna happen to him, alright?
-Dude gets his full power back, new and upgraded, and leads a full army Upstairs!
-Must be just in the middle of war planning meeting or something."
+Dude gets his full power back, new and improved, and he's leading a full army Upstairs!
+Must be just in the middle of war prepping meeting or something."
 He glances at the ceiling reflectively, as if he can see the Upstairs like that.

 "I'm just being realistic," Sam says in a calm but worried voice.
 "Why else would he be late?
 We both know he's in a war and Raphael is on his tail.
-And we have no idea how bad the things are with his war, I mean, that lieutenant angel, Rachel or something?
+And we have no idea how bad the things are with his war, I mean, not really.
+That lieutenant angel, Rachel or something?
 Says they're in a bad position, isn't it?
 We didn't even ask how bad."

 "Cas is fine."
 That's all Dean can think of to say.
-He swallows, closing the eyes for a second and opening.
+He swallows, closing the eyes for a second and reopening.
 He doesn't know that, but that's the only thing he can say.
 Only thing he has to hold on to.
-"He survives so many apocalypses before, surely Raphael can't be worse than Lucifer?"
+"He survives so many apocalypses before, surely Raphael can't be worse than Lucifer, right?"

-He didn't mean to bring up the Lucifer thing, that time not more than a year ago when Cas was face to face with *both* Michael and Lucifer, right before he got exploded by the Devil.
+He didn't mean to bring up the Lucifer thing, that time no more than a year ago when Cas was face to face with *both* Michael and Lucifer, right before he got exploded by the Devil.
 He flinches, the power of archangel has always been just an expression in his mind that he doesn't give much thought to, but what if...

 He shakes his head, dragging himself away from that train of thought.
-"We don't know anything, so let's not freak ourselves out just by thinking about the worse, eh?
-Now, move your ass here and help me find if there's some blanket or something around here.
-Not really want to sleep on this ground to ruin this new shirt."
+"We don't know anything, so let's not freak ourselves out just by thinking about the worst, eh?
+Now, move your ass over here and help me find if there's some blanket or something around for the night."

 <br>

 "You boys still hanging around?"
 Elkins gives them a nod while serving some other town folks.
 "Thought you'd move on by now."

 "Believe me, we want to, but eh.. still waiting for the ride."
-Dean gives him one of those convincing smiles he has perfected over years with the case victims and authorities.
+Dean gives him one of those convincing smiles he has perfected over the years with the case victims and authorities.

 "There are a few spare horses around here if it's a ride you want."
 The bartender offers, being as kindly as any old western man can be.

 "Uh, we actually..."
 Sam starts.

 "You know what, that would be awesome."
-Dean cuts him off, smiling brightly at the bartender.
+Dean cuts him off, smiling brightly at the old man.

 They use the gold they bring along to pay off the food and drink.
 Not getting any suspicious look.